RubenDillon/cybele/Thinfinity-Workspace/workspace7/multi-node.md

 ![alt text](https://github.com/RubenDillon/cybele/blob/main/Thinfinity-Workspace/workspace7/two-nodes.jpg?raw=true)

-Create the Gateway
+Create the Reverse Gateway
 =====================================
 1. For the deployment of the gateway we will be using a Windows Server 2022

 2. Download the latest application from https://downloads.cybelesoft.com/thinfinity_remote_workspace_setup_x64.exe

 3. Run the installer of the application and select the following configuration
-	- Gateway
+	- Reverse Gateway
 	- The default directory

 4. Once the deployment completes, we need to request the Trial Serial Number.
 For that we need to run the